pagkly/Zed/Investopedia3/Reading Into Pyramid Schemes.md

 ## How a Pyramid Scheme Works

-An individual or a company initiates a pyramid scheme by recruiting [investors](https://www.investopedia.com/terms/i/investor.asp) with an offer of guaranteed high returns.
-As the scheme begins, the earliest investors do receive a high [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp), but these gains are paid for by new recruits and are not a return on any real investment.
+An individual or a company initiates a pyramid scheme by recruiting [[investors]](https://www.investopedia.com/terms/i/investor.asp) with an offer of guaranteed high returns.
+As the scheme begins, the earliest investors do receive a high [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp), but these gains are paid for by new recruits and are not a return on any real investment.

-From the moment the scam is initiated, a pyramid scheme's [liabilities](https://www.investopedia.com/terms/l/liability.asp) begin to exceed its assets.
+From the moment the scam is initiated, a pyramid scheme's [[liabilities]](https://www.investopedia.com/terms/l/liability.asp) begin to exceed its assets.
 The only way it can generate wealth is by promising extraordinary returns to new recruits; the only way these returns receive payment is by getting additional investors.
 Invariably, these schemes lose steam and the pyramid collapses.

 #### What Is A Pyramid Scheme?

 ### Basic Pyramid Schemes

-A pyramid scheme is a variation of the [Ponzi scheme](https://www.investopedia.com/terms/p/ponzischeme.asp), which offers a promise of high investment returns that are not available from traditional types of investment.
+A pyramid scheme is a variation of the [[Ponzi scheme]](https://www.investopedia.com/terms/p/ponzischeme.asp), which offers a promise of high investment returns that are not available from traditional types of investment.
 In practice, the structure of pyramid schemes induces others to recruit victims and collect money that eventually makes its way to the top of the pyramid.

 In a typical setup, one person recruits a second person to invest a certain amount of money.
 The second person recovers his investment by recruiting people under him to invest in the scheme.